Portfolio Construction

 "The stock was up 10fold.
 I missed it.
 It's now up 80fold since then.
 You don't have to be in the first inning."

-▶ 5m 10sReverd's risk framework starts from the portfolio level: they typically risk no more than 50 basis points per trade, and increasingly closer to 15–25bps, determined by how many magic elixir criteria the opportunity checks and their conviction level.
+▶ 2m 35sReverd's risk framework starts from the portfolio level: they typically risk no more than 50 basis points per trade, and increasingly closer to 15–25bps, determined by how many magic elixir criteria the opportunity checks and their conviction level — the more boxes a stock checks, the more risk they allocate.
 Position sizes are capped at 12.5% in Turbo (the aggressive fund targeting accredited investors) and 8% in Protection (skewed to retirement accounts).
-All three funds — Turbo, Grow, and Protection — include an index overlay in 1x, 2x, and 3x S&P that is dialed up or down based on trend-following signals, ensuring broad market exposure is always sized appropriately alongside individual stock positions.
+All three funds — Turbo, Grow, and Protection — operate from the same playbook but with different risk tolerances calibrated to the client base.

 How much cash to hold — and why Apple is like a farm